 “What?
 Gift cards?
 You mean those things that big stores offer and nobody buys?”
 You may be asking, and yes, exactly those gift cards!

-It’s actually not true that nobody buys gift cards – as a matter of fact, the current market for gift cards exceeds $300 billion and is expected to double by 2024.
+It’s actually not true that nobody buys gift cards – the current market exceeds $300 billion and is expected to double by 2024.

 Usually, whenever a shop is unable to sell their gift cards it’s because they’re either not promoted enough or just aren’t all that useful to consumers (for example, nobody needs a €50 gift card when all the good items in the store are €60 and up).